mebusy/notes/dev_notes/U3D_ProcedualDengeon 1.md

 ![](https://raw.githubusercontent.com/mebusy/notes/master/imgs/Random_Cave_1.png)

-The map is still very rough , just like a black image with many many white noise on it.
+It looks like a black image with many many white noise on it.

-Next we will make it smooth .
+Next we will make it looks like a map.

 ## step 2: smooth the map

 The core algorithm to smooth the map is :

 For each map cell , calculate the wall number within 8 neighbour cells surrounding it .
-If the wall count > 4 then turn the cell into wall(1) , if the wall count < 4 then turn the cell into floor(0).
+If the wall count > 4 then turn the cell into wall(1) ,
+if the wall count < 4 then turn the cell into floor(0).

 Repeat 4-5 times.